-- It was hinted that Maya felt something for Luke, but that only applied to her alternate future self (the Bad Future the original Luke came from).
+- Maya was hinted to have feelings for Luke in the Bad Future he originally came from.
 The present Maya acknowledges he's pretty, but respects his feelings for Lisa.

 - All Myths Are True: Not only does Santa Claus exist, he's also a superhero!

 - All Your Base Are Belong to Us: Episode 16 of the original series saw the original Combo Base invaded and destroyed.

 - Anime Hair: The Go Go Riders (the Rangers who protect the planet Toobaine) and, as of Revolution, Fox and Ken, both of which got scaled back in the reboot.

 - Art Evolution: There's a reason why the original arc is called "Bolinha" (meaning "Little Ball") by fans.
 Lampshaded in the finale of Zero:Civilian: Who are you?Lisa: Uh... the Yellow Combo Ranger.Civilian: But you weren't this tall before! (imagines the Yellow Ranger's first appearance)Lisa: Yeah, we really stretch out at this age!